aws-cloudformation/cfn-lint-visual-studio-code/README.md

 ## Features

-Uses [cfn-lint](https://github.com/aws-cloudformation/cfn-python-lint) to parse and show issues with CloudFormation templates
+- Uses [cfn-lint](https://github.com/aws-cloudformation/cfn-python-lint) to parse the template and show problems with it.

-For example if there is an image subfolder under your extension project workspace:
+- Uses [pydot]((https://pypi.org/project/pydot/)) to preview the template as a graph of resources.

 ![features](/images/features.png)

 ## Requirements

-Requires cfn-lint to be installed: `pip install cfn-lint`
+Requires `cfn-lint` to be installed: `pip install cfn-lint`.

-More information about cfn-lint can be found [here](https://github.com/aws-cloudformation/cfn-python-lint)
+If you want to be able to preview templates as graphs, you also need to install `pydot`: `pip install pydot`.

 ## Extension Settings

-* `cfnLint.path`: path to the cfn-lint command
+* `cfnLint.path`: path to the `cfn-lint` command
 * `cfnLint.appendRules`: Array of paths containing additional Rules
 * `cfnLint.ignoreRules`: Array of Rule Ids to be ignored
-* `cfnLint.overrideSpecPath`: Path to an Specification overrule file
+* `cfnLint.overrideSpecPath`: Path to a specification override file

 ## Contribute